portotype/portotype.com/documents/angel/README.md

 - [Shilling](https://shilling.vc): Shilling's Founders Fund has a profit sharing model for founders of the companies they invest in.

 How do I invest?
-- I have stock in startups via 3 mechanisms: personal investments, holding investments, and agreements.
+- I have stock in startups via investments and agreements, sometimes both.
-    - Personal investments are old investments I made as Humberto, the person.
-    - Structured investments are all the newer investments I've done via my micro investments company (Portotype).
+    - Investments are situations where I directly invested money.
+I give cash, I get shares.
+I made old investments as Humberto (the person) and I now make investments as via my micro investment company (Portotype).
-    - Agreements are situations where I have not directly investment money, and I get shared because of my Angel activity:
+    - Agreements are situations where I have not directly investment money, and I get shares because of my involvement.
+Here, too, I followed the same evolution: I used to do agreements personally, and now I do them via my company Portotype.
         - In some companies, I get shares for being an Advisor or a Board Member.
 Conditions apply to these shares, including vesting.
-        - For the companies that say "via Accel Starters", this is an investment through the Accel Starters scouting program.
-There, I don't actually sign the investment; I just indicate the companies, and Accel invests.
-I will get my share of the total return of the investment between all scouts.
-If Accel invests more in these companies later, I may earn a small carry.
-All the return that I get is via Portotype.
+        - For the companies that say "via Accel Starters", I made an investment through the Accel Starters scouting program.
+This means that I don't actually sign the investment or send them money; I just indicate the companies, and Accel invests.
+If the company is successful, the returns of the investment are split between all scouts.
+If Accel invests more money into these companies later, I may earn a small carry on that new investment.
         - Then there's other programs, where I gain some carry on investments through other mechanics.
-- Generally I invest very little money like $10k or less, with a couple of exceptions like the Accel Starters program.
-    - This means that I get very small stakes in the companies, typically 0.005%-1%.
+- For investments, the amounts I put in are $10k or less, with a couple of exceptions.
+These are small amounts for startups, and it means that I get very small stakes in the companies, typically 0.005%-1%.
-    - IMO there's 4 ways to get bigger stakes in a company: a) if you get in super super early, that is at founding stage, before any product or a company is even formed; b) you know the founders well and they let you in after the company gets started, but at foundation (angel round) or pre-seed/ seed round; c) you are going to be part of the journey as an advisor or as a Board Member, which typically entitles you to some stock; d) you are a well-known person in the industry and the company benefits from your participation, even if it's light.
+- There's 3 ways to get bigger stakes in a company: a) you know the founders well and they let you in very early, just before or just after the company gets started.
+You participate in a pre-seed/ seed round; c) you are going to be part of the journey as an advisor or as a Board Member, which typically means that you have an agreeement that entitles you to some stock; d) you are a well-known person in the industry and the company benefits from your participation, even if it's a light participation.